cgarciae/pypeln/README.md

 * Pypeline was designed to solve simple _medium_ data tasks that require concurrency and parallelism but where using frameworks like Spark or Dask feel exaggerated or unnatural.
 * Pypeline hides away all the boilerplate code required to execute concurrent/parallel tasks and exposes an easy to use, familiar, functional API.
 * Pypeline enables you to build concurrent pipelines using all 3 major concurrency/parallelism mechanisms in Python (multiprocessing, threading, and asyncio) via the exact same API.
+* Pypeline allows you to have control over the memory and cpu resources used at different stages of your pipeline.

 ## Instalation